-Merton Befriending Service is a collaboration of locally based community organisations in Merton working together to deliver a high quality befriending service for isolated older people.
+Merton Befriending Service is a joint service between Age UK Merton and The Wimbledon Guild, working together to deliver a high quality befriending service for isolated older people.
 Age UK Merton is leading on this Service.
-Other partners include Carer's Support Merton, Wimbledon Guild and Merton Voluntary Service Council.

 We offer a free face to face and a telephone befriending service.
 Emphasis is on reducing social isolation, empowerment and promoting independence.
 This is done by providing emotional support and/or enabling people to be re-integrated back into their local community.